Pasta with Fresh Tomato Sauce

 Step#1: Slice the Tomatoes

-• I like to use Roma tomatoes which are readily available and full of tomato flavor.
-T
+• I like to use vine-ripened or Roma tomatoes, which are readily available and full of tomato flavor.

-• If buying Roma tomatoes off-season, place them on the window sill for 2-3 days and their flavor will be even better.
+• If buying tomatoes out of season, place them on the windowsill for 2-3 days, and their flavor will be even better.
+Just do not store tomatoes in the refrigerator!
+That is an instant flavor killer!
+It will also ruin the texture of the tomatoes!

-• Slice the tomatoes in half and then cut them into large diced pieces.
+• Slice the tomatoes in half, then cut them into large dice.

-• I don’t think it’s necessary to peel Roma tomatoes for making a sauce.
-Their skins are thin enough that they just cook down into the sauce without a problem.
+• I don’t think it’s necessary to peel tomatoes for making a sauce.
+Their skins are thin enough that they just cook down into the sauce without a problem.ย

-• Heat a skillet with olive oil.
-The tomatoes will cook in the olive oil until they are tender and fragrant.
+• Heat a large skillet with olive oil over medium heat.
+Stir the tomatoes in the skillet; cook them in the olive oil until tender and fragrant.

 Step#3: Season the Tomatoes